Village sign language: Characteristics

 The nature of the village sign language depends on the nature of deafness in the community.
 Where deafness is genetically recessive, deaf children may not have immediate family who are deaf, but instead have more distant deaf relatives.
 Many largely hearing families have deaf members, so large numbers of hearing people sign (though not always well).
 In Desa Kolok on Bali, for example, two thirds of villagers sign even though only 2% are deaf; in Adamorobe, Ghana, the number of hearing signers is ten times the number of deaf people, and the community has developed its own indigenous sign language used by both deaf and hearing villagers.
 This means there is generally good communication between the deaf and hearing people outside of their families, and thus a high degree of intermarriage between the deaf and hearing.
-In extreme cases, such as on Providencia Island of Colombia, nearly all conversations deaf people have are with the hearing, and there is little direct communication between deaf people themselves, and so little opportunity for the language to develop.
+In extreme cases, such as on Providencia Island, Colombia, nearly all conversations deaf people have are with the hearing, and there is little direct communication between deaf people themselves, and so little opportunity for the language to develop.
 Perhaps as a result, Providencia Sign is rather simplistic, the hearing speak to the deaf as if they were stupid, and the deaf are not well integrated into the community.
 In most recorded cases of village sign, it appears that recessive deafness is at work.